-For other visitors there are different options which involve a small charge.
+For other visitors there are different options that involve a small charge.
 Prior to arranging a visit it is best to find out more about what's on offer to visitors and to prepare for your visit by first exploring what is in our print collections.

 Research help from the library